wiredtiger/wiredtiger/src/docs/rts-new.md

 deliberately look at every single tree in the database.

 This is primarily used for salvage.
-Salvage accepts a single URI to attempt fixing, so we don't want "regular" RTS to potentially read everything, especially when the database is in a state where salvage needed to be called in the first place.
+Salvage accepts a single URI to attempt fixing, so we don't want normal RTS to potentially read everything, especially when the database is in a state where salvage needed to be called in the first place.